uberspark/uberspark/docs/nextgen-toolkit/genuser-guide/terminology411.rst

     |uobjs|.
     |uobjcoll| public methods are selected public-methods of the individual |uobjs| that the collection encompasses, but
     which can be restricted to specific caller |uobjcoll| and/or legacy code.

+Bridges
+    |uberspark| bridges are framework connections to existing
+    development (compiler, assembler, linker, build system) and verification tools.
+Such connections are typically
+    containerized (via docker containers) but can also exist natively.